skgmn/fromjs/README.md

 ## Concept

-from.js is intended to make it easy to use LINQ in JavaScript for whom is familiar with .NET environment.
-Most functions are adopted from .NET, and some features are modified/added to utilize characteristics of JavaScript.
+* Intended to make it easy to use LINQ in JavaScript for whom is familiar with .NET environment.
+* To provide LINQ features without worrying about performance.

 ## Importing module